Hezbollah allies sanctioned by US denounce Washington’s move

 The sanctioned officials are former finance minister and top Amal official Ali Hassan Khalil and former public works and transportation minister Youssef Fenianos, a senior member of the Christian Marada Movement.
 That organization is allied with Hezbollah and Syrian President Bashar Assad’s government.
 Khalil is currently a member of the Lebanese Parliament.

+Aoun asked the foreign minister to contact the U.S. Embassy in Beirut and the Lebanese embassy in Washington to know what led to the American decision against the two former ministers, his office said.

-The Marada Movement’s chief, Sleiman Fangieh, said in a short statement that the American decision is political, adding that “we never were or will be shy about our position, which we are openly proud of.”
+The Marada Movement’s chief, Suleiman Frangieh, said in a short statement that the American decision is political, adding that “we never were or will be shy about our position, which we are openly proud of.”

+Hezbollah in a statement called the sanctions “unjust” adding that they represent a medal of honor “for the two dear friends and to anyone accused by the American administration of being a supporter of the resistance.”

+“The policy of American sanctions will not be able to achieve its goals in Lebanon and will not subdue the Lebanese or make them abandon their national and sovereign rights,” it said.

 Khalil and Fenianos did not respond to requests by The Associated Press for an interview.